 Standardized diagnostic procedures, reference laboratories, and a virtual tissue bank for patient material have been established in all participating countries.
 The virtual tissue bank is implemented on the SCOPELAND technology data base system, which is already established locally by several participating partners.
 A comprehensive strategy for biologic research has been agreed with several projects on pathogenesis of the disease, new risk factors and targets for new drugs.
-The company ServiceXS renamed to GenomeScan has analysed a comprehensive list of relevant candidate genes in leukaemia samples generated from IntReALL patients and from patients treated within preceding trials as controls for genetic screening.
+The company ServiceXS renamed to GenomeScan is analysing a comprehensive list of relevant candidate genes in leukaemia samples generated from IntReALL patients for genetic screening.
 An improved genetic classification of childhood relapsed ALL has been established.